csun5285/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Alter/ALTER-TABLE-RENAME.md

 ```

 Notice:
-- Currently only tables with column unique id are supported, which are created with property 'light_schema_change'.
+- Currently only tables of the unique model are supported, which are created with property 'light_schema_change=true'.

 ### Example